top of page

 · Healing Time – 30 minutes 2x/day

 Internship and residency training programs are not conducive to good health.
-There is incredible stress, a profound lack of sleep and usually poor eating habits.
-After a grueling six-year stretch including medical school, residency and working as an ER doctor in a busy hospital, I developed chronic fatigue syndrome and chronic pain that put me flat on my back way more than was normal for someone under the age of thirty.
-While I could work, I spent many hours lying on my office couch between patients.
-I did not feel well most of the time.
+There is incredible stress, a profound lack of sleep and poor eating habits.
+After a grueling six-year stretch including medical school, residency and working as an ER doctor, I developed chronic fatigue syndrome and chronic pain that put me flat on my back way more than was normal for someone in their twenties.
+While I could still work, I spent many hours lying on my office couch in between patients.
+I felt sick most of the time.

 ‘Healing Time’ can also be termed ‘Prescribed Rest’.
 It is best described as consciously turning over all your energy to your body for a 30-60 minute period each day to let it use however it deems necessary.
 Your body knows what to do with this energy.
-It will use it, however it needs to, in order to begin ‘refilling your deep reservoir’ of energy and vitality.
+It will use this rest period to begin ‘refilling your deep reservoir’ of energy and vitality.
 It will use it to help your nervous system heal.

 There are three requirements for ‘Healing Time’ to be most effective: